The original version of the

 and you are also given an interpreter for the SIMPLE language

-extended with try/catch
+extended with try/catch and throw:

 You may use any of those four interpreters as your starting point